jcolag/BaseDice/README.md

  - [X] Separating the output into innings might be nice, though scores seem very low as it is.  (_After fixing the craps point system, scores are no longer low._)

- - [ ] Interactivity.
+ - [X] Interactivity.
 Of some sort.

  - [X] Web interface.

  - [ ] Some way of distinguishing good teams/players from bad, possibly related to interactivity, somehow.
 For example, a player could choose to employ some (earned) tactic at each at-bat that alters the probabilities.
+(The bonuses can add strategy and be affixed to the player rather than simply allowing them.)

  - [ ] Change the rules to better fit the Craps paradigm.
 As mentioned, I don't know much about either game, but I'm still uncomfortable with crapping out advancing all the runners on bases.